PEER-REVIEWED ARTICLES

 Abstract

 Democratic backsliding rarely unfolds uniformly: public support for core democratic values diverges, with civil rights eroding quickly while electoral procedures remain comparatively robust.
 This phenomenon—democratic decoupling—is especially visible in contexts where governments invoke crime mitigation and security rhetoric to justify illiberal measures.
 Although security‐threat narratives are known to encourage citizens to trade civil liberties for order, the cognitive mechanism behind these asymmetric shifts in democratic attitudes remains unclear.
 We argue that moralized motivated reasoning drives this pattern.
 Drawing on Moral Foundations Theory, we propose that collective security threats heighten binding moral concerns (loyalty, authority, sanctity) without similarly elevating individualizing ones (harm, fairness).
-Democratic traits aligned with binding foundations—such as strong leadership and institutional unity—thus become more resilient, whereas rights-based constraints weaken.
-Using a U.S. survey experiment, we show that binding moral foundations mediate democratic attitudes under threat: support for free and fair elections remains stable, while support for civil rights and executive constraints declines.
+Democratic traits aligned with binding foundations—such as strong leadership and institutional unity—thus become more salient, whereas rights-based constraints weaken.
+Using a U.S. survey experiment, we provide evidence for this mechanism.
 We further demonstrate that framing democratic traits in binding moral terms can attenuate or even reverse the erosive effects of crime narratives, restoring democratic resilience under threat.

 ON HIATUS